GSA/ficam-playbooks/_playbooks/playbooks-dw.md

 -	The digital worker uses an unattended machine learning algorithm on internal networks.
 -	It works with the patient’s medical history, diagnostic test results, and thousands of previous patient outcome data sets containing PHI
 -	The digital worker develops a diagnosis and recommends a treatment.
--	The digital worker uses only a standard user account during its tasks.
+-	The digital worker uses only a standard user account during its tasks.<br><br>

 **Table 14.
 Critical Case Study Digital Worker Impact Evaluation Matrix**